NOTICE OF PRIVACY PRACTICES

 The law requires us to make sure that medical information that tells who you are is kept private.
 It also requires us to give you this notice of our legal duties and privacy practices to tell you what we do with the medical information about you.
 To better understand this law, you may want to read it.
 It is in 45 CFR Part 164.

 HOW YOUR MEDICAL INFORMATION MAY BE USED:

-- To obtain payment.
+• To obtain payment.
 Your medical information may also be used by our business office to prepare your bill and process payments from you as well as from any insurance company, government program or other person who is responsible for payment.
 Also, we may use your medical information to raise funds for our organization.

 • For our healthcare operations.
 Your medical information may be used to review the quality and appropriateness of the care you receive.
 We may also use your medical information to put together information to see how we are doing and to make improvements in the services and care we give you.
-In some cases, we may have students, trainees, or other health care personnel, as well as some non-health care personnel, who come to our facility to learn under our guidance to practice or improve their skills.
+In addition we may have students, trainees, or other health care personnel, as well as some non health care personnel, who come to our facility to learn under our guidance to practice or improve their skills.

 HOW YOUR MEDICAL INFORMATION MAY BE DISCLOSED:

-- Payers.
+• Payers.
 We have the right to give your medical information to insurance companies, government programs (such as Medicare and Medicaid) and the people who process their claims as well as to others who are responsible for paying for all or part of the cost of treatment provided to you.
 For example, we may tell your health insurance company what is wrong with you and what treatment is recommended or has been given.
-Also, if your treatment is or may be covered by worker’s compensation, we may give medical information o the people who handle your worker’s compensation, the Louisiana Office of Worker’s Compensation Administration and to your employer.
+Also, if your treatment is or may be covered by worker’s compensation, we may give medical information to the people who handle your worker’s compensation, the Louisiana Office of Worker’s Compensation Administration and to your employer.

 • Limited Data Set Recipients.
 If we use your information to make a “limited data set,” we may give the “limited data set” that includes your information to others for the purposes of research, public health action or health care operations.
 The persons who receive “limited data sets” are required to agree to take reasonable steps to protect the privacy of your medical information.

 • The Secretary of the U. S. Department of Health and Human Services.
 The Secretary has the right to see your records in order to make sure we follow the law.

 • Public Health Authorities.
 We may disclose your medical information to a public health authority responsible for preventing or controlling disease, maintaining vital statistics or other public health functions.
 We may also give your medical information to the Food and Drug Administration in connection with FDA-regulated products.

 • Law Enforcement Officers.
 We may reveal your medical information to the police.
 We may also give your medical information to persons whose job is to receive reports of abuse, neglect or domestic violence.
 And, if we believe that releasing this information is needed to prevent a serious threat to the health or safety of a person or the public, we are allowed to reveal your medical information.

-- Health Oversight Agencies.
+• Health Oversight Agencies.
 We may give your medical information to agencies responsible for health oversight activities, such as investigations and audits, of the health care system or benefit programs, as allowed by law.

-- Courts and Administrative Agencies.
+• Courts and Administrative Agencies.
 We may reveal your medical information as required by a judge for a legal issue.

-- Coroners and Funeral Directors.
+• Coroners and Funeral Directors.
 We may reveal medical information about persons who have died to coroners, medical examiners and funeral directors, as allowed by law.

-- Organ Transplant Services.
+• Organ Transplant Services.
 We may reveal your medical information to agencies that are responsible for getting and transplanting organs.

 • Specialized Governmental Functions.
 We may disclose your medical information for certain specialized governmental functions, as allowed by law.
 Such functions include: